daniel7grant/blog/src/content/posts/now-you-are-thinking-with-states.md

 UI = F(State)
 ```

 This is one of the most important concept to understand in frontend frameworks.
-This means that we always have some internal state of our application and the UI is automatically synced to it (the f function is our components).
+This means that we always have some internal state of our application and the UI is automatically synced to it (the F function is our components).

 For example if we have a calculator component in React, we would setup the inputs as two states and show the result.
 Changing any of the parameters would automatically recalculate everything, keeping the application always up-to-date.

 ```tsx
 function Calculator() {